NitkarshChourasia/NitkarshChourasia/README.md

 ### The quote that I've fallen in love with: "The magic you are looking for is in the work YOU are avoiding."

 ### "THE BEST CODE IS NO CODE AT ALL" - JEFF ATWOOD

+### Learn, do learn but from time to time remember to Unlearn, constantly, too...
 </details>

 <details>